slebetman/tcled/README.md

   variable definitions.
 - Supports X/Gnome/Windows/Mac clipboard if available (requires Tk, no Tk widgets will be created just using the cross-platform clipboard support)
-- Properly support mouse selection.
+- Properly support mouse selection (note: This means that copy on X-selection no longer works.
+Use ^c to copy instead).
 - Support mousewheel scrolling.
 - Supports executing shell commands (see documentation for F2 below).
 The result of the shell command can then either be inserted directly into the document